shumann/DataCleaning/README.md

-## The Course Program meets the following intent: It:
+## The Course Program meets the following intent.
+The Program:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.